Former Miami Heat Guard Looking To Take Advantage Of New Opportunity

 What Happened To Mario Chalmers

-For the former second-round pick, he spoke about coming back after various years where he overcame a serious Achilles injury and re-emerged in Europe.
+The former second-round pick spoke about coming back to the NBA.
+He suffered an Achilles tendon tear in 2016 and was waived by Memphis, who re-signed him two years later.
+But Chalmers did not return to the NBA after the 2017-18 season.

-Yet it was his time at Miami where he became the team’s starting point guard.
-In 2014, Chalmers was one of several players, alongside LeBron James, that left South Florida.
-There he joined the Memphis Grizzlies
+It was his time at Miami, from 2008-2105, where he became the team’s starting point guard.
+In November, Chalmers was traded to the Grizzlies, part of the franchise’s post-Big Three exodus.

+Chalmers is probably best remembered with the Heat for his performance in the 2012 NBA Finals, especially Game 4, which saw him score 12 fourth-quarter points (and 35 in the game) when the Big Three was struggling.
+The win gave Miami a 3-1 series lead and, after the game, a microphone caught Dwyane Wade saying, “Mario Motherf***ing Chalmers!”

-His last stop prior to coming to terms with the G-League was over in Puerto Rico with Índios de Mayagüez where he signed back in the month of September.
+The last stop for Chalmers (who is now 35) prior to coming to terms with the G League was over in Puerto Rico with Índios de Mayagüez where he signed back in the month of September.
 This all came days after the team announced a coaching change as they hired former Capitanes de Arecibo assistant, Xavier Aponte, as their new coach.

 Before his brief stint Puerto Rico, Chalmers played in Italy and Greece.
 Earlier this year, he played with Aris over in Greece.